antoniolopezmc/subgroups/README.md

 st.run_all_tests()
 ```

-## Generate the library documentation manually
+## Generating the library documentation manually

 To manually generate the library documentation, it is necessary to execute: